Catholic Church and politics in the United States

-Members of the Catholic Church have been active in the elections of the United States since the mid 19th century.
+Members of the Catholic Church have been active in the elections of the United States since the mid-19th century.
 The United States has never had religious parties (unlike much of the world, especially in Europe and Latin America).
 There has never been an American Catholic religious party, either local, state or national.

-In 1776 Catholics comprised less than 1% of the population of the new nation, but their presence grew rapidly after 1840 with immigration from Germany, Ireland, and later from Italy, Poland and elsewhere in Catholic Europe from 1840 to 1914, and also from Latin America in the 20th and 21st centuries.
-Catholics now comprise 25% to 27% of the national vote, with over 68 million members today.
+In 1776, Catholics comprised less than 1% of the population of the new nation, especially in Maryland.
+Growth was slow until the 1840s, when heavy immigration began from Germany and Ireland.
+After 1880 Catholics arrived from Italy, Poland and elsewhere in Catholic Europe.
+Migration from Mexico, Puerto Rico and Central America came in the 20th and 21st centuries.
+The membership is about 68 million members today.
+Catholic voters now comprise 25% to 27% of the national electorate.
 85% of today's Catholics report their faith to be "somewhat" to "very important" to them.
 From the mid-19th century down to 1964 Catholics were solidly Democratic, sometimes at the 80–90% level.
 From the 1930s to the 1950s Catholics formed a core part of the New Deal Coalition, with overlapping memberships in the church, labor unions, big city machines, and the working class, all of which promoted liberal policy positions in domestic affairs and anti-communism during the Cold War.

 Since the election of the nation's first Catholic president in 1960, Catholics have split about 50–50 between the two major parties in national elections.
 Beginning with the decline of unions and big city machines, increased suburbanization and with upward mobility into the middle classes, Catholics have drifted away from liberalism of the Democratic Party and toward conservatism on economic issues (such as taxes).
 Since the end of the Cold War, their strong anti-Communism has faded in importance.
 On social issues the Catholic Church takes strong positions against abortion and same-sex marriage and has formed coalitions with Protestant evangelicals.
-In 2015 Pope Francis declared that man-made climate change is caused by burning fossil fuels.
-The Pope stated the warming of the planet is rooted in "a throwaway culture" and the developed world's indifference to the destruction of the planet as it pursues short-term economic gains.
-However, the Pope's statements on climate change were generally met with indifference among Catholics while Catholic commentaries ranged from praise to dismissal, with some stating that it was not binding or magisterial due to its scientific nature.
-The Pope's statements on these issues were most prominently laid out in encyclical Laudato si'.
-The publication by Francis had put pressure on Catholics seeking the Republican Party nomination for president of the United States in 2016, including Jeb Bush and Rick Santorum, who "have questioned or denied the established science of human-caused climate change, and have harshly criticized policies designed to tax or regulate the burning of fossil fuels."